-We asked students about their coursework experiences with ethics, subfields of anthropology, and museum studies, their knowledge of NAGPRA, and their interests and experiences in internships, fieldwork or labwork, and jobs relating to NAGPRA or working with Native American communities.
+We asked students about their coursework experiences, their knowledge of NAGPRA, and their interests and experiences in internships, fieldwork or labwork, and jobs relating to NAGPRA or working with Native American communities.
 Respondents also provided open-ended responses to several questions, such as detailing their knowledge of working with human subjects and their opinions about the benefits and harms of NAGPRA.
 Students were least likely to recognize that NAGPRA applied to inadvertent discoveries during fieldwork on federal or tribal land (87% recognized the law applied in those situations), although Cultural Resource Management is a major area of employment for anthropology majors.
 Taken into consideration with the number of students who self-reported no or very little familiarity with human subjects research protocols, this suggests that education on professional research practices needs improvement.